byvex/byvex-wordpress-theme/readme.txt

 == Copyright ==
-Byvex WordPress Theme, 2020-2021 Byvex.com
+Byvex WP Starter Theme, 2020-2021 Byvex.com
 Byvex is distributed under the terms of the GNU GPL.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.